- Visit glassmaking workshops on the colorful island of Murano

 - Stroll through the peaceful and relaxing greenery of the Boboli Gardens

-Day 8: Florence to Amalfi Coast, Positano Sunset Cruise
+Day 8: Transfer to the Amalfi Coast, Positano Sunset Cruise

 Day 10: Free Day on the Amalfi Coast